tailcallhq/tailcallhq.github.io/docs/auth/introduction.md

 ```

 In that case the whole `User` type and `Post.body` are marked as protected and therefore requiring use authentication to resolve its content.

+For more info about possible configuration for available providers read articles for [Basic Auth](./basic-auth.md) and [JWT](./jwt.md)

 ## How it works